 General Orientation to Amateur Radio Emergency Services

 The National Weather Service (NWS), in cooperation with other organizations, has established the SKYWARN® local severe weather spotting network.
 The program is an effort to save lives and property during severe weather emergencies.
-Click here to see how SKYWARN® ties in with ARES and RACES.
 Click here to visit the Detroit NWS web site.
 Review the Basic Spotters' Guide and the Advanced Spotters' Guide in .pdf file format.
+Here is the protocol for the SKYWARN net which will be activated during times of possible severe weather.

 The federal Homeland Security Office has requested that all radio amateur emergency workers participating in RACES have special training.
 Lenawee County wants all persons in the RACES to have taken the current IS-22 course and the Lenawee County background and security clearances to assist in our county.